Pickleball terms | Slang and terminology.

 Are there more pickleball terms?

 All known and most commonly used pickleball terms are included in the above list.
-At the end, we want to add some bonus terms that are used for fun.
-These are mostly used for the players according to the abilities either they are good or bad at.
+In the end, we want to add some bonus terms that are used for fun.
+These are mostly used for the players according to their way of playing style either they are good or bad at.

 Funny pickleball terms.